 Lucas, Spielberg, and their films were the very first inspiration for the two writers.
 The idea for Dragonslayer dates back to 1979; Barwood and Robbins were trying to produce a romantic comedy film — but were plagued with unavailability of appropriate (or ‘bankable’, as Barwood said) actors for the lead roles.
 “We thought,” Barwood told Cinefex, “‘There’s a way to free ourselves from that kind of pressure and also head for a different kind of territory in terms of commercial possibilities.’
 What we particularly got interested in was taking the maturing special effects technology, as seen in Close Encounters and Star Wars, and adapting that to a different kind of storytelling-dramatic venue which we liked better; and that was a fantasy idea.”

-Barwood and Robbins’ romantic comedy was abandoned, in favor of a diametrically opposite species of film: a dark fantasy thriller, with a terrifying Dragon as its main antagonist.
-Vermithrax Pejorative, described as 40 feet long and with an impressive 90-foot wingspan in the script of Dragonslayer, is a Relic of the old age.
-One of the last Dragons.
-The Monster is kept quiet with a constant sacrifice of virgins, who are selected through a lottery.
+Barwood and Robbins’ romantic comedy was abandoned, in favor of a diametrically opposite species of film: a dark fantasy thriller, with a terrifying dragon as its main antagonist.
+Vermithrax Pejorative, described as 40 feet long and with an impressive 90-foot wingspan in the script of Dragonslayer, is a relic of an ancient age.
+The monster is kept quiet with a constant sacrifice of virgins, who are selected through a lottery.
 As later revealed in the film, the creature is also raising its newborn offspring.

 Despite the supernatural context of the film and Vermithrax’s bond with it, Barwood and Robbins were adamant in bringing to the screen a creature that would be actually and concretely believable.
 Barwood stated: “it’s a beast with magical origins, but nevertheless we always thought that it ought to obey the various rules of evolutionary biology.
 As a vertebrate animal, it only gets to have four limbs, you know — so there [are] no four feet and then wings on the back; the front feet have to also be the wings.”

 The creative minds found their inspirations in prehistoric life.
-Specifically, a genre of Pterosaurs from the Jurassic period, Rhamphorhynchus, inspired the filmmakers.
+Specifically, a genus of pterosaurs from the Jurassic period, Rhamphorhynchus, inspired the filmmakers.
 Barwood continues: “the basic model is a flying reptile called the Rhamphorhynchus.
-If you’re into Pterosaurs, you know that there are some that had no tails at all and instead had long back legs that extended outward to create tension on the wing membranes.
+If you’re into pterosaurs, you know that there are some that had no tails at all and instead had long back legs that extended outward to create tension on the wing membranes.
 Rhamphorhynchus, on the other hand, had a very long tail with a sort of spatulate piece at the very back, like a leaf, which was the stabilizer.
-That was the basic anatomical plan, although [the Dragon] in its details it does not resemble a Rhamphorhynchus at all.
-David did it so we could have a Dragon which could look magnificent when it was flying, and was strange and horrible when it was clumping around in its cave.”
+That was the basic anatomical plan, although [the dragon] in its details it does not resemble a Rhamphorhynchus at all.
+David did it so we could have a dragon which could look magnificent when it was flying, and was strange and horrible when it was clumping around in its cave.”